genomicsclass/leanpub/manuscript/modeling.md

 ## The Binomial Distribution

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/modeling.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/modeling/modeling.Rmd).

 A distribution that one should be familiar is the binomial distribution.
 It describes the probability of the total number of observed heads {$$}S=k{/$$} heads when tossing {$$}N{/$$} heads as